 Why Altitude Sickness Happens

-As you gain elevation in the Everest region, air pressure decreases and your body receives less oxygen with every breath.
+As you gain elevation in the Everest region, air pressure decreases, and your body receives less oxygen with every breath.
 This is why even short uphill climbs between places like Namche Bazaar, Dingboche, and Lobuche can suddenly feel exhausting.

 Most trekkers begin noticing mild symptoms after Namche Bazaar at 3,440 meters.
 By the time you reach Everest Base Camp at 5,364 meters or Kala Patthar at 5,545 meters, your body is working much harder than it would at sea level.